Presently: Université de Lyon 1, CNRS-LIRIS, presently on sabbatical leave at Stanford University

 He graduated from Phys-Tech (MIPT, Moscow, 1980).
 He then spent several years with prominent European and American industrial companies (SG2, Paris; Olivetti,

 Paris and Milan; Canon Information Systems, Cupertino, CA) as a research scientist and/or computer engineer.
 He received his PhD in Computer Science from Swiss

 Federal Institute of Technology (EPFL, Lausanne, 1995), where he then continued to work as a lecturer and senior researcher.
 He was an invited professor at

-University of Washington (Seattle, 1997) and at iMAGIS/INRIA (Grenoble, 2002).
+University of Washington (Seattle, 1997), at iMAGIS/INRIA (Grenoble, 2002), at the Hebrew University in Jerusalem (2016) and at Stanford University (2017).
 He spent a year as research scientist at Massachusetts Institute of Technology, Cambridge,

 MA, in 1999-2000.